Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Exponential maps

 \section{Exponential maps}

-Troughout this section, we work over the field $\RR$ of real numbers exclusively.
+Throughout this section, we work over the field $\RR$ of real numbers exclusively.
 Thus we restrict ourselves to real Lie algebroids.

 For any Lie group, there is a canonical exponential map from the associated Lie algebra to the Lie group itself.
-The construction of the exponential map generalizes to Lie groupoids though in a noncanonical way as a choice of connection is needed (see Landsman~\cite{Landsman}).
-In the particular case of a Lie group $\group{G}$, one of these connection-induced exponential maps stands out: the one associated to the `zero' connection defined by $ \nabla_X Y =0$ for every left-invariant vector fields $X$ and $Y$ on $\group{G}$.
+The construction of the exponential map generalizes to Lie groupoids though in a noncanonical way as a choice of connection is needed~\cite{MR1722129}.
+In the particular case of a Lie group $\group{G}$, one of these connection-induced exponential maps stands out: the one associated with the trivial connection defined by $\nabla_X Y =0$ for every left-invariant vector fields $X$ and $Y$ on $\group{G}$.

-Here, given an inclusion of Lie groupoids $\groupoid{A}\into\groupoid{L}$ (and the corresponding inclusion of Lie algebroids $A\into L$), we define an exponential map which takes (a neighborhood of the zero section of) $L/A$ to (a neighborhood of the `identity' section of) $\groupoid{L}/\groupoid{A}$.
-The definition requires two choices: (1) a splitting of the short exact sequence of vector bundles and (2) an $L$-connection on $L/A$.
-When the Lie subalgebroid $A$ is a vector bundle of rank zero, we recover Landsman's exponential map~\cite{Landsman}.
+Here, given an inclusion of Lie groupoids $\groupoid{A}\into\groupoid{L}$ (and the corresponding inclusion of Lie algebroids $A\into L$), we define an exponential map which takes a neighborhood of the zero section of $L/A$ to a neighborhood of the unit section of $\groupoid{L}/\groupoid{A}$.
+The definition requires two choices: (i) a splitting of the short exact sequence of vector bundles \eqref{Sydney} and (ii) an $L$-connection on $L/A$.